 - Access to the network, Either through LAN-cable or through Wi-Fi

 - A web browser, which you clearly have.

 Following are the instructions to connect to your mophie router's interface for configuration and diagnotstics.

-Make sure that you are connected to your mophie router, either by ethernet cable of over WiFi.
+1. Make sure you are connected to your mophie router

 How to configure your mophie router